 There are a few ways to check for fuel pressure.
 For this step, you will need a fuel pressure test kit.
 First, locate the shredder valve located on the fuel pressure rail.
 Connect a fuel pressure gauge to the fuel pressure shredder valve.
 Turn the key to the on position.

 This will activate the fuel pump.
 If there is fuel pressure, the fuel pump is functioning properly.
-Check the fuel pressure specification online or use the manual that came with your car.
+Check the fuel pressure specification online or use the manual that comes with your car.

 Most fuel pressure on a car runs between 35-55 psi.
 You can get a screwdriver and push down the shredder valve’s pin if you do not have a fuel pressure gauge.
 Some fuel should be released.
 Be mindful not to get fuel in your eyes.
 Maintain distance.
 If there is no fuel pressure, go to step #3.

 Use a digital multimeter to check for a blown fuel pump fuse.
-Located the fuse box.
+Locate the fuse box.
 Usually, it is mounted in the engine bay by the side or underneath the steering wheel.

 Check the fuse by using a test light.
-Put the test light on the battery’s negative side and touch the terminal on top of the fuse.
-The test light should light up on both sides on the fuse.
-If the test light does not light up, remove the fuse, and inspect it.
+Put the test light on the battery’s negative side and touch the terminal on the fuse.
+The test light should light up on both sides of the fuse.
+If the test light does not light up, remove the fuse and inspect it.
 If it is blown, replace it.
 Next, check the relay.